fiona-liausvia/cpp_rest_api/README.md

 > g++ main.cpp -o output -lboost_system -pthread

 To run, type the following on the command line:
-> ./output
+> ./output \

-It should output the following:
+If successful, it should output the following:
-> [INFO    ] Crow/0.1 server is running at 0.0.0.0:5000 using 8 threads
+> [INFO    ] Crow/0.1 server is running at 0.0.0.0:5000 using 8 threads \
 > [INFO    ] Call 'app.loglevel(crow::LogLevel::Warning)' to hide Info level logs.

-Go to your browser http://0.0.0.0:5000/welcome, it should print out {"data":"Hello World."}
+Go to your browser http://0.0.0.0:5000/welcome, it should print out \
+> {"data":"Hello World."}